 - Graduate Students:

 Students on the EMBA, CREM and MGH programs are given single rooms.
 Accommodation prices vary between CHF 800 and CHF 1400 monthly, depending on room type.
 Housing minimum rental period is for the duration of the academic program in which the student is enrolled.
-Heating, electricity and internet costs as well as bed linen, towels and weekly cleaning are included in the price.
+Heating, electricity and internet costs are included in the price.

 Food & Beverage Outlets